 - Sandals: For the beach and everyday comfort.

 Packing light is essential.
 Hauling massive suitcases around and bags through jungles, beaches, and wherever else your adventures takes you is extremely inconvenient.
 Packing light also means packing small.
 The more space you save, the more stuff you can cram in your bags.
 Try rolling your clothes up and shoving your socks inside your shoes.
-Don’t bring your entire wardrobe, it is super easy to find laundry services for cheap prices in South East Asia and in case you forget something, it’s not a big deal, there are stores too, don’t worry.
+Don’t bring your entire wardrobe, it is super easy to find laundry services for cheap prices in South East Asia, and in case you forget something, it’s not a big deal, there are stores too, don’t worry!

-Become an eco friendly traveller
+Become an eco-friendly traveller

-Bring a drawstring / tote bag to carry things, instead of plastic bags
+- Bring a drawstring / tote bag to carry things, instead of plastic bags

 - Recycle!
 It may be hard to find so keep your eye out for opportunities, or hold onto the items until you can

-Take shorter showers to help conserve water
+- Take shorter showers to help conserve water

 Working while backpacking South East Asia

-Working part time while travelling is a great way to help fund your adventures abroad.
+Working part-time while travelling is a great way to help fund your adventures abroad.
 Spending money is essential for having the best experiences and every little bit of income goes a long way, especially in South East Asia.
-Here are some things to know if you’re interested in working while backpacking.
+Here are some things to know if you’re interested in working while backpacking!

 Working Visas Required

 Unfortunately, the free tourist visas you receive when arriving in South East Asian countries forbids any form of work.
-If you want to get a proper job, you will need to apply for a different type of visa, information on which can be found at the country’s tourism website.
+If you want to get a proper job, you will need to apply for a different type of visa, information on which can be found on the country’s tourism website.
 Still, there are other options for making money where visas aren’t required.

-Become a Digital Nomad
+Work as a Digital Nomad

 First time backpacking South East Asia?